roryokane/about/handbook/communication/style_guide.md

 Only use "our" (as in "our GitHub integration") in discussion threads or informal documents; in documentation or marketing material, depending on the context, use "the" or "Sourcegraph".

+#### Features

+Refer to product features as normal, generic nouns.

+- Don't capitalize the first letter of each word.
+Features are not proper nouns.
+  - Good: Draft campaigns are available.
+  - Bad: Draft Campaigns are available.
+- Use the natural plural/singular form.
+If a feature name (such as "campaigns") is a plural noun, treat it as a plural noun.
+  - Good: Campaigns are available.
+  - Bad: Campaigns is available.
+  - Bad: Sourcegraph campaigns is available.
+- Refer to the natural noun of the product feature directly.
+Avoid `the ___ feature`.
+  - Good: Campaigns are available.
+  - Bad: The campaigns feature is available.
+- Only qualify feature names with `Sourcegraph $FEATURE` when absolutely necessary.

 ## Conventions

 ### UX